 Todd Parsons is a permanent scientist of the CNRS, at Université Pierre et Marie Curie.

-Alex Stewart is an Assistant Professor at University of Houston.
+Alex Stewart is Senior Lecturer at University of St. Andrews.

-Sergey Kryazhimskiy is an Assistant Professor of Biology at UCSD.
+Sergey Kryazhimskiy is an Associate Professor of Biology at UCSD.

 Alison Feder is an Assistant Professor in the Department of Genome Sciences (Summer 2021).